ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 # ■ mere talking about the dhamma is not dhamma

-If you were to learn verses... as part of the training, according how it was done in the times of buddha... the right intention is to remember that this learning just the first step:
+If you were to learn verses... as part of the training, according how it was done in the times of buddha... the right intention is to remember that this learning *is* [just] the first step:

 the one that enables the skillfully intellectual interpretation of the meaning ...